-Mr. Brilliant asked me to work on another article on an immediate basis.
+In between, I was asked by Mr. Brilliant to work on another article on an immediate basis.
 She again appeared and said with a twinkle in her eyes: “I will report.”
 I was amused, and was suddenly reminded of how a classmate sulked in LKG: “I will complain to the class teacher.”
 The three year old me had cried.
 I wondered why I was turning all misty eyed and reaching for those rose tinted glasses.
 But, I soon forgot the whole incident.

-Many days later, I asked her when the meeting will be held.
+Many days later, I wanted to know something and went ahead to ask her.
 I heard her mumble hysterically, as if she was spitting venom.
 I was always slow to grasp.
 I was taken aback, but later things fell into place.
-She was burning in humiliation for the past ten days, waiting eagerly for an opportunity to strike back.
-Her hidden agenda had failed.
+She was burning in humiliation for the last ten days, waiting eagerly for an opportunity to strike back.
+Her hidden agenda hadn’t worked out that well.
 It was understandable.
 The dichotomy became visible.
 I understood everything.

 But, when this liberated young lady tinkered with my property, did I throw her out on her pigtails as I should have done?
 No!
 I was too much of a gentleman for all that!
 But, I saw her springing up from her chair and walking like a toddler, her hair bouncing from one side to another, only to speak in a way reminiscent of a child that screams: “Mommy yelled at me today!”